Contacting a new class of recruits, as many coaches find themselves constantly doing, is the first chance to set yourself apart from your competition.

-But what many coaches are unaware of is that most of the time, the wrong way to do that is to overload them with a lot of information they don’t care about (yet), or bombard them with a bunch of communication at the start of the process only to have your contacts trail off as the recruiting process wears on.
+But what many college recruiters are unaware of is that most of the time, the wrong way to do that is to overload them with a lot of information they don’t care about (yet), or bombard them with a bunch of communication at the start of the process only to have your contacts trail off as the recruiting process wears on.

 Want to know what our research consistently shows as the most important factor with your prospect determining whether or not you’re giving them that “wanted” feeling?
 It’s whether or not you have “staying power” in their eyes.

 Basically, we’re talking about the importance of a consistent message.
 One that makes sense.
 And, I’ve got a pretty interesting study to back up my assertions that I’m going to try and prove to you today:

 The study was done by psychologist Geoffrey Miller, who studied how we as individuals communicate their individual purchases to others, and – more importantly for you as coaches – why.

 For example, the study showed younger males will often display aggressive behavior to young females in order to establish social dominance in the initial stages of a relationship.
 Later, however, those same males need to move from being aggressive to being agreeable in order to show that they have “staying power”…that they will be a good long-term mate.

 So if the study is true – as I think it is – products that appeal to a younger males aggressive side are going to do great.
 For example, if you were manufacturing a body spray for guys and named it “Sweet”, it probably wouldn’t sell.
 That doesn’t match their natural personalities.
 However, the people who manufacture “Axe” nailed it.
 They’ve got a runaway best seller because they’ve marketed it well to the audience they want as consumers.